jeff-winn/azure-ddns/README.md

 ### Deploying the Provider
 Within the Microsoft Azure Function portal:
+1. Create a new Azure Function
-- Open the Configuration pane, and add a _DnsZoneRGName_ application setting.
-This will need to contain the DNZ Zone Resource Group within Microsoft Azure for your DNS Zone.
+2. Open the Configuration pane, and add a `DnsZoneRGName` application setting.
+This will need to contain the Resource Group Name for your DNS Zone.
-- Open the Identity pane, and enable a System or User Assigned identity.
-This identity MUST have `DNS Zone Contributor` role for the DNS Zone the provider will be responsible for modifying.
+3. Open the Identity pane, and enable a System or User Assigned identity.
+This identity __MUST__ have `DNS Zone Contributor` role for the DNS Zone the provider will be responsible for modifying.
+4. Deploy this codebase into your Azure Function.

 ### Configuring the Inadyn Client
 The following file will need to be updated on the network device at the location: `/etc/inadyn.conf`